codeslash21/git-bash/command.md

 -  `git remote add origin [remote git repository url]` - To set remote repository with referenced name origin.
 We can use different name inplace of origin.
 -  `git remote -v` - to see all the remote repository.
 -  `git push -u origin main --tags` - to push local branch `main` to remote repository. `-u` stands for tracking branch relationship, so after the first command we dont need `-u` any more. `--tags` means we want to push all the tags also which are in local git repository in the remote repository.
 And, `origin` is the remote repository reference. `main` is the branch which we want to push up.
 -  To generate ssh key follow the following steps -
+    - `cd ~` - to move to home directory.
     - `mkdir .ssh` give this command in home directory of the PC or User.
     - `cd .ssh` - to move to that folder.
     - `ssh-keygen -t rsa -C "[mail id]"` - to generate public/private key pair.
 ANd, there will be a promt to enter the file to which we want to save the key and just hit `enter` to choose the default.
     - Then there will be promt to give passphrase and again to re-enter it.
     - After the above steps in `.ssh` foler there will be two file - `id_rsa` and `id_rsa.pub` which holds keys for private and public rsa key pair respectively.
     - `npp id_rsa.pub` - to open this file with default code editor(Notepad++) and copy all the contents and put that in SSH key part in `GitHub settings`.
     - `ssh -T git@github.com` - to check we can connect github with ssh key.
 If yes then it shows successfully authenticated.

 -